 - A. The United Nations Security Council Resolution ("UNSCR") 1373 calls on all member states to act to prevent and suppress the financing of terrorist acts. - B. The United Nations has also published the names of individuals and organisations subject to United Nations financial sanctions in relation to involvement with Al-Qa'ida, ISIL (Da'esh) and the Taliban.
 All United Nations member states are required to freeze the funds and other financial assets or economic resources of any person(s) named in the lists and to report any suspected name matches to the relevant authorities.
 The obligation is extended to the prohibition of making available such funds and other financial assets or economic resources for the benefit of such persons. - C. In Hong Kong, the UNATMO was enacted in 2002 and amended in 2004 and 2012 to implement UNSCR 1373, some terrorism-related multilateral conventions, and certain recommendations of the FATF.
-The UNATMO was further amended in 2018 having regard to UNSCR 2178 which affirmed the need to combat threats by foreign terrorist fighters, as well as FATF's recommendation on enhancing the freezing mechanism of terrorist property. - 8.5 Where a person or property is designated by a Committee of the Security Council established pursuant to the Resolutions 1267 (1999), 1989 (2011) and 2253 (2015) and the Resolution 1988 (2011) as a terrorist / terrorist associate or terrorist property, and the details are specified and published under section 4 of the UNATMO in the Government Gazette, such specifications will also be available at the CR's website (www.cr.gov.hk).
+The UNATMO was further amended in 2018 having regard to UNSCR 2178 which affirmed the need to combat threats by foreign terrorist fighters, as well as FATF's recommendation on enhancing the freezing mechanism of terrorist property. - 8.6 Where a person or property is designated by a Committee of the Security Council established pursuant to the Resolutions 1267 (1999), 1989 (2011) and 2253 (2015) and the Resolution 1988 (2011) as a terrorist / terrorist associate or terrorist property, and the details are specified and published under section 4 of the UNATMO in the Government Gazette, such specifications will also be available at the CR's website (www.cr.gov.hk). - 8.7 Section 5 of the UNATMO also provides that the Chief Executive may make an application to the Court of First Instance for an order to specify a person or property as a terrorist / terrorist associate or terrorist property56.
+The Court will only make the order if it is satisfied that the person or property is a terrorist / terrorist associate or terrorist property. - 8.8 According to section 6 of the UNATMO, the Secretary for Security ("S for S") has the power to freeze suspected terrorist property and may direct that a person shall not deal with the frozen property except under the authority of a licence granted by S for S.